doonze/jackettupdate/README.md

 [3] Linux ARM64
 Choose your distro by number or C to cancel update [?]:
 ```
-Just choose your distro from the list, or choose c to cancel and not create/update the config file nor install/update Emby.
+Choose your distro from the list, or choose c to cancel and not create/update the config file..

 ```
 Root filepath to install Jackett?
 (Suggest /opt/.
 The Jackett tarball automatically creates a Jackett directory) [/opt/]:
 ```
 Here you choose where to install/update Jackett.
-You MUST use the trailing /.
-(So /opt/ not /opt) or the script will fail.
-I could add logic to idiot proof this, but just follow instructions!
 Choose the ROOT path where you want Jackett installed, the tar file from Jackett github already has the /Jackett path built into it.
 If you choose /opt/ in other words here, Jackett will be installed to /opt/Jackett.

 ```
 Name of systemd Jackett service?
 This is the name it runs on through systemd [ex. jackett]: